-- Determine the wind direction. - 2 - Unroll your kite and position it so that one of its wing tips is located upwind from the other.
-Place some sand on the upwind wing tip of the kite. - 3 - Before using the pump, operate it a few times to eject any sand left in the tube.
+Determine the wind direction.

+Unroll your kite and position it so that one of its wing tips is located upwind from the other.
+Place some sand on the upwind wing tip of the kite.

+Before using the pump, operate it a few times to eject any sand left in the tube.
 This will prevent any sand from entering the kite's bladders.

 The first few times you inflate your kite, pump the air into each bladder until it is halfway full and " massage " it in order to correctly position the bladder inside the strut.
 Finish the inflation until the bladder is firm and full.
 Struts are equipped with ball stoppers thus no need to pinch the valves.
-Careful, do not try to push the valve inside as you would do with an inflatable toy.